Dhananjay-Singh1/Crypto-Web-App/README.md

 This web application provides real-time cryptocurrency prices and news updates using Redux for state management and Redux Toolkit for simplified Redux usage.

+# Live

+You can access it here: https://cryptos-web-app.netlify.app/

 # Features
 1. Live Cryptocurrency Prices: Fetches real-time prices for various cryptocurrencies.
 2. Latest News: Provides up-to-date news articles related to cryptocurrencies.